Business (BUSA)

 (3 Credits, Fall/Spring/Summer)

 This is a skills-based course where students learn to use business software primarily focused on Microsoft Office applications.
 Projects include Internet research, document preparation including spreadsheets, database management, presentations, and website creation.
 Students are provided with critical-thinking opportunities and hands-on experience with computers.
 In order to pass this class, you must pass the Microsoft Office Specialist exams for Word and Excel.
-It is strongly recommended that students have basic computer skills including using the internet and email, saving and printing documents, and a proficient typing ability.
+It is strongly recommended that students have basic computer skills including using the internet and email, saving and printing documents, and proficient typing ability.
+NOTE: To successfully complete this course, a PC with the full version of Microsoft Office Suite is essential.
+Apple computers and Chromebooks don't currently meet the system operating requirements for Microsoft Access and Gmetrix (the practice test software).
+Apple users may consider using a Virtual Machine solution such as the Parallels software however, while Parallels software will allow a user to utilize web versions of Microsoft Office 365, Parallels software is still not compatible with the full Microsoft Office Suite which is tested in the certification exams.
+If students do not have a PC they can utilize on-campus computer labs or consult with the instructor post-registration for other options.
 (3 lecture hours, 0 lab hours, 3 credits)

 BUSA 199 Business Special Topics